 The Daytona is, without a doubt, Rolex’s most famous chronograph model.
-However, it is sometimes overlooked that Rolex does, in fact, manufactures another chronograph collection – the Yacht-Master II.
+However, it is sometimes overlooked that a Rolex does, in fact, manufacture another chronograph collection – the Yacht-Master II.
+While both are technically chronograph watches, they are actually very different timepieces, both inside and out.
 Today we will be comparing the brand’s duo of contemporary chronograph models, the Rolex Daytona vs. Yacht-Master II.

 Origins: Daytona vs. Yacht-Master II